LetterLiGo/LetterLiGo.github.io/_pages/about.md

 # 🔥 News
+- *2024.08*: &nbsp;📝 **Raconteur** was accepted by NDSS 2025!
+Raconteur is the first tool using Large Language Models (LLMs) to explain shell commands clearly.
+It provides detailed insights into command functions and purposes, aligning with MITRE ATT&CK standards.
+Equipped with professional cybersecurity knowledge, Raconteur delivers accurate explanations.
+A documentation retriever helps understand new commands.
+Tested extensively, Raconteur offers unique insights, helping security analysts better understand command intentions. [website](https://raconteur-ndss.github.io/).
+- *2024.08*: &nbsp;📝 **Legilimens** was accepted by CCS 2024!
+A new SOTA of the LLM unsafe moderation technique, with significantly improvement in efficiency.
+Congratualtions to Jialin and Dr. Deng.
 - *2024.05*: &nbsp;📝 **SafeGen** was accepted by CCS 2024!
 As T2I technologies advance, their misuse to generate sexually explicit content has become a major concern.
 SafeGen effectively mitigates this by removing any explicit visual representations from the model, making it safe regardless of the adversarial text input, outperforming eight other protection approaches.
 SafeGen adjusts the model's visual self-attention layers to ensure that the high-quality production of benign images is not compromised.
 More information are on our [code](https://github.com/LetterLiGo/SafeGen_CCS2024).
 - *2024.05*: &nbsp;🔥 **SafeEar** got accepted by CCS 2024!
 To our knowledge, this is the 1st content privacy-preserving audio deepfake detection framework.
 Since audio deepfakes and user privacy concerns have been increasingly significant societal issues, we demonstrate how to achieve reliable deepfake detection while preventing both machine and human adversaries from eavesdropping on sensitive user speech content.
 To facilitate future research, we also develop a comprehensive multilingual deepfake datasets (more than 1,500,000 genuine & deepfake audio samples) using advanced TTS/VC techniques.
 Please check out our [demo page](https://letterligo.github.io/SafeEar/).
 <!-- - *2024.02*: &nbsp;🎉 I am so excited to be awarded the NDSS 2024 Student Grant. -->